MohamedSabith97/Functional-Doc_HRM/New_Format.md

 - ### **LeftNotReturn:**

-     - Employee Status will changed as LeftNotReturn-OutSideKingdom.
+     - Employee Status will changed as **"LeftNotReturn-OutSideKingdom"**.

      - Retirement Process will start with as **LeftNotReturn** Category for clear the employee settlement.